Terms & Conditions

 1. The Agreement

 1.1.
-These terms and condi1ons (T&Cs) apply to the provision of Services via www.centrus360.com.
+These terms and conditions (Agreement) apply to the provision of the Services by Centrus360 to the Customer.

 2. Duration and termination